james2doyle/pico_slider/README.md

 private $image_path = 'content/images'; // the path to the folder you want to use for loading the images private $image_ext = '.jpg'; // the extension of the files you are looking for
 ```

-### Use Cases

-This plugin really just reads images and outputs them in an array to be used on the front end.
-You could use any slider library that you want really.
-I like Swipe because I just find it to be the best since there is no jQuery required and it works amazingly well on mobile devices.